kubeflow/website/content/en/docs/started/architecture.md

 deploying, scaling, and managing complex systems.

-Using the Kubeflow configuration interfaces (see [below](#kubeflow-interfaces)) you can specify the ML tools required for your workflow.
-Then you can deploy the workflow to various clouds, local, and on-premises platforms for experimentation and for production use.
+Using the Kubeflow configuration interfaces (see [below](#kubeflow-interfaces)) you can specify the ML tools required for your use cases.

 ## Introducing the ML Lifecycle